More Useful Info

 COMING TO FRANCE IN 2021

-French borders are again open to people arriving from the UK for all who are fully vaccinated but travellers must have proof of a negative PCR test taken within 72 hours of departure, they will not be required to quarantine & do not need an essential reason.
+French borders are again open to people arriving from the UK for all who are fully vaccinated but these travellers will need a PCR or Lateral Flow test , they will also be required to quarantine until a negative result is confirmed, they must also complete a sworn statement.
 Please check the French Government website for the latest travel information.
 See also the 'News Blog' regarding documentation requirements.

 Passports: The EU requirement for entering France is that your UK passport has at least 6 months validity & was issued within the last 10 years.